-Over the course of the fiscal year, the School revised its original budget to account for changes during the year.
-For the year ended June 30, 2015, actual revenues were approximately \$143,000 above the budgeted amounts.
-Expenditures were approximately \$294,000 above budgeted amounts.
-Differences are primarily related to having a higher student count than anticipated and not budgeting for the general administrative fee paid to the School Board.
+Over the course of the year, the School revised its operating budget several times.
+These budget amendments were related to changes made during the fiscal year to account for variations in student enrollment.

+For the year ended June 30, 2016, actual revenues were approximately \$179,000 more than budgeted revenues, primarily due to an increase in enrollment.
+Actual expenditures were approximately \$39,000 more than budgeted expenditures, primarily due to the administrative fee paid to the School Board not being budgeted for.